 Tax Penalty Details and Exemptions

-Most people are now required to have “minimum essential coverage” through an employer, a government health program or a health plan they purchase themselves.
-Those who do not have health insurance will pay a tax penalty.
+Most people are required to have health insurance through an employer, a government health program or a health plan they purchase themselves.
+Those who did not have health insurance in 2018 will pay a tax penalty.
 Some people qualify for an exemption from this requirement, and they do not have to obtain health insurance or pay a tax penalty.

 The annual penalty is the greater of:

 - $695 for each adult and $347.50 for each child, up to $2,085 per family.

 - 2.5 percent of the tax filer’s annual household income minus the federal tax filing threshold.